Larry Fitzgerald: 2004

-2005 season
+2005

 Fitzgerald started his second NFL season catching 13 receptions for a former career-high 155 yards and a touchdown in a 42–19 loss to the New York Giants in the season opener on September 11.
 Fitzgerald's season was strong throughout, finding the endzone in ten separate games and totaling seven games with over 100 receiving yards.
 Fitzgerald and the Cardinals missed the playoffs with a 6–10 record.

 In 2005, Fitzgerald led the NFL with 103 receptions for 1,409 yards, which ranked fourth in the NFL, and ten touchdowns, which ranked fifth in the NFL.
 He was named to his first Pro Bowl.
 Fitzgerald teamed with Anquan Boldin to create one of the most productive wide receiver tandems in the NFL.
 In 2005, Fitzgerald and Boldin became only the second tandem from the same team, the first tandem being Herman Moore and Brett Perriman of the Detroit Lions in 1995, to each catch over 100 passes and top the 1,400-yard mark.

-2006 season
+2006

 Fitzgerald started his third NFL season with nine receptions for 133 yards in a 34–27 victory over the San Francisco 49ers.
 He had his first touchdown of the season in Week 3 16–14 loss to the St. Louis Rams.
 He sustained a hamstring injury and missed three games.
 He returned against the Dallas Cowboys on November 12 in a 27–10 defeat.
 Two weeks later, he had 11 receptions for a career-high 172 yards against the Minnesota Vikings in a 31–26 loss.
 He closed out the 2006 season with four receiving touchdowns in the last five games.

 Overall, Fitzgerald finished the 2006 season with 69 receptions for 946 yards and six touchdowns as the Cardinals finished the year with a 5–11 record.

-2007 season
+2007

 In the Cardinals' fourth game, Fitzgerald had ten receptions for 120 yards against the Pittsburgh Steelers in a 21–14 victory.
 In the next game, he had his first touchdown of the season against the St. Louis Rams in a nine-catch, 136-yard performance in the 34–31 victory.
 On November 11, he had eight receptions for 74 yards and two touchdowns against the Detroit Lions in a 31–21 victory.
 Two weeks later, he had nine receptions for 156 yards and two touchdowns against the San Francisco 49ers in the 37–31 loss.
 In the regular season finale against the Rams, he had 11 receptions for 171 yards and two touchdowns in a 48–19 victory.
 Fitzgerald and the Cardinals finished with an 8–8 record.

 As part of his Pro Bowl season, Fitzgerald caught 100 passes for 1,409 yards and 10 touchdowns.
 Following the 2007 season, he signed a four-year, $40 million contract extension with Arizona.
 While still under contract at the time, performance bonuses forced the team's hand into a massive extension.
 Fitzgerald's numbers earned him the nickname "Sticky Fingers" and "The Best Hands in the NFL" in local media.